johnsonwilliam3/Project-3/README.md

 I'm currently not entirely sure how we wan to utilize these ADTs so they only have basic functionality Dynamic Memory functionality included (Copy Constructor, assignment operator, destructor)

-Windows specific commands are currently in use (Sleep) Let me know if you use Mac or Linux and Ill add Preprocessor Directives to adjust for other OSs
+Windows specific commands are currently in use (Sleep) - Resolved Let me know if you use Mac or Linux and Ill add Preprocessor Directives to adjust for other OSs - Resolved

 After the program is done running, it calls a command to run a python program before shutting down This can be used to load output data from the c++ program and run an interactive map.